Self-attention Dual Embedding for Graphs with Heterophily: Experiment

 Traditional GNNs, such as GCN, GAT, and GraphSAGE, perform poorly on all heterophilic graphs and achieve better results on homophilic graphs.
 GCNII performs relatively well on heterophilic graphs and achieves state-of-the-art (SOTA) results on two homophilous graphs (Cora and PubMed) due to its initial residual and identity mapping.

-Early heterophilic GNNs, such as Geom-GCN, have made less progress than traditional GNNs.
-H$_2$GCN, WRGAT, and GGNN perform well on small-scale heterophilic graphs, but they exceed GPU memory limitations when dealing with large-scale graphs.
 The ACM family and the GloGNN family have achieved great success on both heterophilic and homophilous graphs, showing that negative attention weights can be helpful.
 The average ranking of heterophilic graph neural networks with explicitly encoded topology information is significantly better than those without.
 Although LINKX explicitly encodes topology and feature information, its pure MLP architecture lacks the ability to fully extract heterophily.

-Our SADE-GCN achieves SOTA on both small and large graphs with varying levels of heterophily.
+Our SADE-GCN achieves SOTA on graphs with varying levels of heterophily.
 We find that SADE-GCN performs better than MLP, LINK, and LINKX on every dataset, indicating that our method fully explores and combines feature and topology instead of compromising either.
-Our model has a significant advantage over other methods for graphs dominated by topology, such as Squirrel, Chameleon, and arXiv-year.
+Our model has a significant advantage over other methods for graphs dominated by topology, such as Squirrel, Chameleon.
 This is because our dual embedding architecture and innovative self-attention mechanism unleash the potential of topological information, helping to extract the heterophily of graphs.
 Our method outperforms FAGCN, which uses an additive attention mechanism, demonstrating the superiority of self-attention for graph data.
 However, all methods perform poorly on the Film dataset due to the poor quality of its feature and topology.